ansible/pinakes/README.md

 ```

 Now you can try to open http://localhost:8000/api/v1/
-The project path is mounted in the pod and you can edit it in Real Time from outside the container.
+The project path is mounted in the pod and you can edit it in real time from outside the container.

 You can get an interactive shell inside the application pod with the command:
 ```